jasonwong-lab/smk_sv/README.md

 3. ~~There are some tools not included in the container, *e.g.*, [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html), [SnpEff](http://pcingola.github.io/SnpEff/), [vcf2maf](https://github.com/mskcc/vcf2maf), and some R packages, since one might have particular resources for annotating already.
 Thus, **you should install these missing tools manually**.~~

-   ~~*Note: R packages will be installed automatically when running the pipeline if needed*~~

    They are included in the image now.
 However, the image size would be larger (~ 9GB).

-   *Note: When you prefer using a different version of VEP, please add `container: None` into the rule `annotate_sv`.
+   *Note: When you prefer using a different version of VEP, please add `container: None` into the rule `annotate_sv_snpeffnvep`.
 Don't forget to make `vep` executable in your environment.*

 4. **You should install [AnnotSV](https://github.com/lgmgeo/AnnotSV) by yourself**, as it's not included in the image due to its large annotation resources (~ 20GB) that cannot be specified elsewhere.